jtownson/swakka/readme.md

 ### Troubleshooting
 #### Scala compiler unable to find implicits

-Tip: if you create an API definition with dozens of endpoints and it does not compile, the Scala compiler is not very helpful at telling you which part of your code has the problem.
-Each parameter for an endpoint is an element of a Params HList and each endpoint in an API is part of the Paths HList.
-The Scala compiler will often only tell you there is a problem in a HList but not where.
+Tip: if you create an API definition with dozens of endpoints, the AST is very complex.
+Each parameter for an endpoint is an element of a Params HList and each endpoint in an API is part of the Paths HList and every element requires JsonProtocol and RouteGen implicits in scope.
+If it does not compile, the Scala compiler will not help you determine which part of your code has the problem.
 Problems become harder to track down with the number of parameters and endpoints declared.
 You will end up having to hack your API definition down to a single endpoint and add each parameter, checking for compilation at each step before moving onto the next.
-Until you gain fluency, I recommend you develop your API definitions this way in the first place -- in small steps.
-This and the implicits checklist above should keep the compiler on your side.
+Until you gain fluency, I recommend you develop your API step by step in the first place.
+This should keep the compiler on your side.

 Check the types of your parameters.
 Only body parameters support custom types.
 For QueryParameter, PathParameter and HeaderParameter
 Swagger only supports Int, Long, Float, Double, Boolean and String.
 For other types, the implicits required to serialize them to swagger json do not exist.

 Check there are no Optional PathParameters.
+They are not supported by Swagger/OpenApi.

+Make sure your endpoint implementation returns _Route_.
+It is a good idea to declare the endpoint type explicitly, e.g. ```val f: String => Route = ...```.
+Any other return type will break implicit resolution for the RouteGen.

+Check you have included the Swakka imports.
+Unless you need to get into low-level details, include the following imports
+1) ```OpenApiModel._``` to bring in the swagger model case classes.
+2) ```OpenApiJsonProtocol._``` to enable Swagger generation
+3) ```RouteGen._``` to enable Akka Http Route generation

 #### Akka rejects requests for the swagger file

 Check that